eea/jasperreports.sparql/README.md

 ## Installing it into iReport Designer

-Copy openrdf-sesame-2.5.1.jar, slf4j-api-1.5.6.jar, slf4j-log4j12-1.5.6.jar and SPARQLDataSource-1.0-SNAPSHOT.jar to a location that can be seen by iReport.
+Copy openrdf-sesame-2.5.1.jar, slf4j-api-1.5.6.jar, slf4j-log4j12-1.5.6.jar and SPARQLDataSource-1.0-SNAPSHOT.jar in the ireport directory to a location that can be seen by iReport.
 Add the JAR files to the Classpath tab in the Options dialog.
-On the *Query Executers* tab, add a query excuter for sparql.
+On the *Query Executers* tab, add a query executer for sparql.
 The Query Executer Factory is eionet.jasperreports.cds.SPARQLQueryExecuterFactory.
 The Fields Provider Class can be eionet.jasperreports.cds.SPARQLQueryFieldsProvider or null.

 Add a "Query Executer mode" data source to your iReport data sources.
 It facilitates the execution of a report's embedded query.